ie raised blood bilirubin.

 - Poisoning esp paracetamol but also herbal remedies, mushrooms

 - Alpha 1 antitrypsin deficiency

 - USS abdo – exclude obstruction.
 Common bile duct stones can be obscured on USS by bowel gas.

 - FBC, U&Es, LFTs (including GGT, AST if not routinely done), CRP

 - Prothrombin time, glucose, ammonia, lactate – to monitor for failure

-- Coombs test – haemolytic anaemia seen in Wilsons
+- Coombs test and reticulocytes – haemolytic anaemia seen in Wilsons

 - Copper, caeruloplasmin (but not great for Wilsons if acute)